Case Name: Sherry Evans-Carmichael v. Liberty Mutual Group Inc.

 Claimant’s Employer: Los Alamos National Laboratory (“LANL”).

-Procedural History: Plaintiff Sherry Evans-Carmichael (“Plaintiff”) originally filed her Complaint for Breach of Contract, Breach of Duty of Good Faith and Fair Dealing, Bad Faith and Violation of the New Mexico Insurance Code (“Complaint”) in the First Judicial District Court of the State of New Mexico.
-In her Complaint, Plaintiff sought to recover damages for Defendant Liberty Mutual Group, Inc.’s (“Defendant’s”) alleged breach of a disability benefits plan, in which Plaintiff participated by virtue of her employment at LANL.
+Procedural History: Plaintiff Sherry Evans-Carmichael (“Plaintiff”) initially filed her Complaint for Breach of Contract, Breach of Duty of Good Faith and Fair Dealing, Bad Faith, and Violation of the New Mexico Insurance Code (“Complaint”) in the First Judicial District Court of the State of New Mexico.
+In her Complaint, Plaintiff sought to recover damages for Defendant Liberty Mutual Group, Inc.’s (“Defendant’s”) alleged breach of a disability benefits plan.
+The Plaintiff participated by virtue of her employment at LANL.

-On April 8, 2016, Defendant removed the case to Federal District Court, pursuant to 28 U.S.C. § 1331.
-As the basis for removal, Defendant asserted that Plaintiff’s claims relate to the laws of the United States, specifically, the Employee Retirement Income Security Act of 1974 (“ERISA”), 29 U.S.C. §§ 1001, et seq.
+On April 8, 2016, the Defendant removed the case to the Federal District Court, according to 28 USC § 1331.
+As the basis for removal, Defendant asserted that Plaintiff’s claims relate to the laws of the United States, specifically, the Employee Retirement Income Security Act of 1974 (“ERISA”), 29 USC §§ 1001, et seq.
 Defendant then moved to dismiss Plaintiff’s claims on the ground that the disability benefits plan at issue (“Policy”) is an “employee benefit plan” governed by ERISA, which preempts the state law causes of action.
 Accordingly, Defendant argued that the allegations pled in the Complaint are insufficient to state a claim under ERISA.

-In response, Plaintiff argued that the disability benefits plan at issue is a “governmental plan,” which is exempted from ERISA pursuant to 29 U.S.C. § 1003(b)(1).1
+In response, Plaintiff argued that the disability benefits plan at issue is a “governmental plan,” which is exempted from ERISA according to 29 USC § 1003(b)(1).1

-Defendant argues that, because Plaintiff was an employee of LANL from June 1, 2006, through her last day of work in August 2006, her claim for recovery of disability benefits is under the LANS Policy.
-Defendant further argues that the LANS Policy is an ERISA welfare plan, and is not a “governmental plan,” thereby establishing this Court’s jurisdiction.
+Defendant argues that because Plaintiff was an employee of LANL from June 1, 2006, through her last day of work in August 2006, her claim for recovery of disability benefits is under the LANS Policy.
+Defendant further argues that the LANS Policy is an ERISA welfare plan and is not a “governmental plan,” thereby establishing this Court’s jurisdiction.
 Plaintiff argues that Plaintiff’s claim should be considered under the UC Policy, which is a “government plan” and therefore not subject to ERISA.
-Plaintiff further argues that, even if the LANS Policy is the governing policy for her disability claim, it is nevertheless a “governmental plan,” and therefore is excluded from ERISA.
-Thus, Plaintiff maintains that the Court does not have jurisdiction over the case, and should remand this matter back to state court.
+The Plaintiff further argues that, even if the LANS Policy is the governing policy for her disability claim, it is nevertheless a “governmental plan” and, therefore, is excluded from ERISA.
+Thus, Plaintiff maintains that the Court does not have jurisdiction over the case and should remand this matter to state court.

-Issue: The parties’ supplemental briefing makes clear that, as an initial matter, they dispute the applicable policy to Plaintiff’s disability claim.
+Issue: The parties’ supplemental briefing clarifies that, as an initial matter, they dispute the applicable policy to Plaintiff’s disability claim.
 Defendant argues that the Los Alamos National Security, LLC (“LANS”) Group Disability Income Policy (“LANS Policy”) applies to Plaintiff’s disability claim.
-Plaintiff disagrees, and maintains that a University of California (“UC”) Supplemental Disability Policy (“UC Policy”) applies.
+Plaintiff disagrees and maintains that a University of California (“UC”) Supplemental Disability Policy (“UC Policy”) applies.
 The parties dispute whether the LANS policy is a “governmental plan” under ERISA.
-However, Defendant does not dispute, and the record reflects, that the UC Policy is a “governmental plan,” over which the Federal Court does not have jurisdiction.
-Thus, the question as to which policy applies to Plaintiff’s disability claim becomes a dispositive factual issue establishing subject matter jurisdiction.
+However, Defendant does not dispute, and the record reflects, that the UC Policy is a “governmental plan” over which the Federal Court does not have jurisdiction.
+Thus, the question of which policy applies to the Plaintiff’s disability claim becomes a dispositive factual issue establishing subject matter jurisdiction.

 As a result, it appears to the Court that the UC Policy applies to Plaintiff’s disability claim.
-Defendant does not dispute that the UC Policy is a “governmental plan,” and therefore is exempt from ERISA.
-Thus, the Court does not have jurisdiction over this matter, and remands it to the New Mexico state district court for further proceedings.”
+The Defendant does not dispute that the UC Policy is a “governmental plan” and, therefore, is exempt from ERISA.
+Thus, the Court does not have jurisdiction over this matter and remands it to the New Mexico state district court for further proceedings.”

 Summary: “For the foregoing reasons, this Court finds that it does not have subject matter jurisdiction over this matter.
 Because Defendant originally removed the case from state court, IT IS THEREFORE ORDERED that this case be REMANDED to First Judicial District Court for the State of New Mexico for further proceedings.”